Trimipramine: Chemistry

 Trimipramine is a tricyclic compound, specifically a dibenzazepine, and possesses three rings fused together with a side chain attached in its chemical structure.
 Other dibenzazepine TCAs include imipramine, desipramine, and clomipramine.
 Trimipramine is a derivative of imipramine with a methyl group added to its side chain and is also known as 2'-methylimipramine or β-methylimipramine.
 The tri- prefix in its name may allude to the fact that its side chain features three methyl groups.
 Trimipramine is a tertiary amine TCA, with its side chain-demethylated metabolite desmethyltrimipramine being a secondary amine.
 Other tertiary amine TCAs include amitriptyline, imipramine, clomipramine, dosulepin (dothiepin), and doxepin.
 The chemical name of trimipramine is 3-(10,11-dihydro-5H-dibenzo[b,f]azepin-5-yl)-N,N,2-trimethylpropan-1-amine and its free base form has a chemical formula of C20H26N2 with a molecular weight of 294.434 g/mol.
 The drug is used commercially as the maleate salt.
 The CAS Registry Number of the free base is 739-71-9 and of the maleate is 521-78-8.

 History

 Trimipramine was developed by Rhône-Poulenc.
 It was patented in 1959 and first appeared in the literature in 1961.
 The drug was first introduced for medical use in 1966, in Europe.
 It was not introduced in the United States until later in 1979 or 1980.

 Society and culture

 Generic names

 Trimipramine is the generic name of the drug and its INN, USAN, BAN, and DCF, while trimipramine maleate is its USAN, USP, BANM, and JAN.
 Its generic name in Latin is trimipraminum, in German is trimipramin, and in Spanish is trimipramina.

 Brand names

 Trimipramine is marketed throughout the world mainly under the brand name Surmontil.
 Other notable brand names of trimipramine have included Herphonal, Rhotrimine, Sapilent, Stangyl, and Tydamine.

 Availability

 Trimipramine is no longer marketed in Australia, though it was previously.

+In film

+The sedative effects of Trimipramine in off-prescription, recreational use are described in the 1987 film Withnail and I where the eponymous character declares "This is the plan.
+We get in there and get wrecked, then we'll eat a pork pie, then we'll drop a couple of Surmontil-50's each.
+That means we'll miss out Monday but come up smiling Tuesday morning."